-Join us for our live webinars!
+Check back for upcoming live webinars!

 AMRPA webinars include a live presentation over the telephone or VoIP (audio over the computer), with accompanying handouts online.
 They provide the educational value of a conference session, without the hassle and expense of travel.
 A live webinar also provides the opportunity to interact with the presenter during the question and answer period.

 Your registration fee for a live webinar includes one audio connection*, one PDF of the slide presentation (when provided by presenter), and one evaluation for continuing education credits.